ManueBSylvestre/ManueBSylvestre/README.md

 - 👋 Hello, my name is Manuelle Beaudry-Sylvestre (username: @ManueBSylvestre)
-- 👀 I work as an Aquatic Science Biologist with DFO in the Quebec region.
+- 👀 I have been working as an Aquatic Science Biologist II with DFO-Québec region since 2021.

 <!---